influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 ##### Important things to note
 - This assumes no other queries are running in your InfluxDB Cloud organization.
-- You should also consider your network speeds and that a batch can be fully downloaded within the [task interval](#determine-your-task-interval).
+- You should also consider your network speeds and whether a batch can be fully downloaded within the [task interval](#determine-your-task-interval).

 {{% /expand %}}